 As part of obtaining reasonable assurance about whether the City's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our raudit, and accordingly, we do not express such an opinion.
-The results of our tests affected and instantical statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our raudit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of monomulance or other matters that is required to be reported under Government Auditing Statedards, the Uniform Guidance or Minnesota statutes which is described in the accompanying Schedule of Findings, Responses and Questioned Costs as item 2016-003.
+The results of our tests disclosed one instance of monomilance with the schedule of finance of monomylance with the schedule of finance of the schedule of finance of statements and the schedule of finance of grant agreements and the schedule of finance of the Uniform Guidance of Minance of schedule of the accordingly, we do not express such an opinion.
+The results of Questioned Costs as item 2016-003.